Boosting engagement through Suggestions

 FREE-FORM RESEARCH

-I went around San Jose markets and clicked pictures of good suggestive experiences in-real-life, while also doing an audit of good “suggestions” online
+I went around San Jose markets and clicked pictures of “suggestive” experiences in-real-life

 So I proceeded to think through: